filipeprata111/SnakeGame/README.md

 # SnakeGame
-A snake game in c built with only no external library's. it's kinda broken and boring but athleast i finished.
+A snake game in c built with only no external library's. it's kinda broken and boring but at least i finished.